patrik1970/slim-tracking-api/README.md

 Run the *.snl file.<br/>
 Build the project.<br/>
 Run the project.<br/>

-Swagger will run in the browser.
+Swagger will run in the browser.<br/>
+Congratulation you have a working and running webapi!!!!